 December 14, 2008

 Alas, a few things happened.
-One, Hoang told me to take my time and don’t bother rushing back as I usually do.
+One, my wife Hoang told me to take my time and don’t bother rushing back as I usually do.
 Two, my Quinebaug hike was cut short by the potentiality of rogue Sunday hunters and three, I was feeling good and hiking fast, so why not keep going?

-Hunting is illegal on Sundays in Connecticut (despite a push to lift the ban), which allows nice people like me to hike without fear one day a week during hunting season.
-However, as fellow CT 400(825) hike King Whistle noted via email, “All it would take is one yahoo fueled by too much early morning SoCo.”
+Hunting is illegal on Sundays in Connecticut, which allows nice people like me to hike without fear one day a week during hunting season.
+However, as fellow Connecticut hiker “King Whistle” noted via email, “All it would take is one yahoo fueled by too much early morning SoCo.”
 Yup.
-Besides, I’ll pick up that last mile another time while also doing the first (westernmost) section of the Pachaug – along with some Nehantic thrown in for good measure.
+Besides, I’ll pick up that last mile another time while also doing the first/last (westernmost) section of the Pachaug – along with some Nehantic thrown in for good measure.
 The trails out here can be confusing if you’re confused.

 Point of order: Unless something extraordinary happens or is seen, I won’t bother writing about the crossover trails down here.
 There are a bunch and they will certainly be indispensable to me, but there’s really no point in separate pages for them.
 It must be noted, however, that there appears to be two southern crossovers from the Quinebaug.
 There is a split just northeast of Phillips Pond that allows one to go further north or south depending on one’s choosing.